stakeworld/stakeworld-treasury/Q3-setup-maintenance.md

 | TOTAL                 | EUR = 3256 -> ([EMA30](https://kusama.subscan.io/tools/charts?type=price) on submission date) 65 KSM |
 | tips			| -14 KSM |
 | REQUEST		| 51 KSM |

+For simplicity treasury requests for our services will only be done on kusama.